mitexleo/fediroma/docs/installation/gentoo_en.md

 ### Finalize installation

-Assuming you want to open your newly installed federated social network to, well, the federation, you should run nginx or some other webserver/proxy in front of Pleroma.
-It is also a good idea to set up Pleroma to run as a system service.
+Assuming you want to open your newly installed federated social network to, well, the federation, you should run nginx or some other webserver/proxy in front of Akkoma.
+It is also a good idea to set up Akkoma to run as a system service.

 #### Nginx